vhaudiquet/ubuntu-project-docs/docs/who-makes-ubuntu/councils/dmb.md

 ### Applying for delegated teams

-The implementation of the application process might vary slightly {ref}`for delegated teams <dmb-delegation>`, but we generally expect the following:
+The implementation of the application process might vary slightly {ref}`for delegated teams <dmb-joining-delegated>`, but we generally expect the following:

 * Documentation